opensalt/opensalt/core/docs/CONFIGURATION.md

 Secrets configuration
 ---------------------

-A couple secrets are required for creating secure tokens
+A secret is required for creating secure tokens in the application

  - APP_SECRET - Should be a long random string
- - COOKIE_SECRET - Should be a different long random string

 Branding configuration
 ----------------------